Expert medical and surgical care in Thailand

 TURBT (Transurethral Resection of Bladder Tumour)

 A resectoscope passes through the urethra and shaves the tumour away under direct vision.
 No skin incision.
 Tissue is sent for detailed pathological staging.
-TURBT is both the primary diagnostic tool and the treatment for non-muscle-invasive bladder cancer.
-Re-resection at six weeks confirms complete removal.
+TURBT is both the primary diagnostic tool and the treatment for non-muscle-invasive bladder cancer.1 Re-resection at six weeks confirms complete removal.

-• Minimally invasive — no external incision
+• Minimally invasive, with no external incision

 • Serves as both diagnosis and treatment for early tumours